pmasulli/GettingCleaningData/CodeBook.md

 ## Description of the variables

 The data set contained in the file tidyData.csv contains the following variables:
-"subject.code":   an integer [1:30] specifiying which of the test subjects
-                  performs the action giving rise to the observations "activity.name":  name of the activity that the subject is performing (Factor w/ 6 levels)

-"tbodyacc.mean.x" |
-"tbodyacc.mean.y" | mean of the body acceleration in the 3 directions x,y,z
-"tbodyacc.mean.z" |

-"tbodyacc.std.x" |
-"tbodyacc.std.y" | standard deviations of the body acceleration in the 3 directions x,y,z
-"tbodyacc.std.z" |

-"tgravityacc.mean.x" |
-"tgravityacc.mean.y" | mean of the gravity acceleration in the 3 directions x,y,z
-"tgravityacc.mean.z" |

-"tgravityacc.std.x" |
-"tgravityacc.std.y" | standard deviations of the gravity acceleration in the 3 directions x,y,z
-"tgravityacc.std.z" |

-"tbodyaccjerk.mean.x" |
-"tbodyaccjerk.mean.y" | mean of the body jerk in the 3 directions x,y,z
-"tbodyaccjerk.mean.z" |

-"tbodyaccjerk.std.x" |
-"tbodyaccjerk.std.y" | standard deviation of the body jerk in the 3 directions x,y,z
-"tbodyaccjerk.std.z" |

-"tbodygyro.mean.x" |
-"tbodygyro.mean.y" | mean of the body angular momentum in the 3 directions x,y,z
-"tbodygyro.mean.z" |

-"tbodygyro.std.x" |
-"tbodygyro.std.y" | standard deviation of the body angular momentum in the 3 directions x,y,z "tbodygyro.std.z" |

-"tbodygyrojerk.mean.x" |
-"tbodygyrojerk.mean.y" | mean of the body angular jerk in the 3 directions x,y,z
-"tbodygyrojerk.mean.z" |

-"tbodygyrojerk.std.x" |
-"tbodygyrojerk.std.y" | standard deviation of the body angular jerk in the 3 directions x,y,z "tbodygyrojerk.std.z" |

-"tbodyaccmag.mean": mean of the magnitude of the body acceleration "tbodyaccmag.std": standard deviation of the magnitude of the body acceleration

-"tgravityaccmag.mean": mean of the magnitude of the gravity acceleration "tgravityaccmag.std": standard deviation of the magnitude of the gravity acceleration

-"tbodyaccjerkmag.mean": mean of the magnitude of the body jerk "tbodyaccjerkmag.std": standard deviation of the magnitude of the body jerk

-"tbodygyromag.mean": mean of the magnitude of the angular momentum "tbodygyromag.std": standard deviation of the magnitude of the angular momentum

-"tbodygyrojerkmag.mean": mean of the magnitude of the angular jerk "tbodygyrojerkmag.std": standard deviation of the magnitude of the angular jerk

-The remaining variables correspond to the previous ones, to which has been applied a Fast Fourier Transform:
+* "subject.code":   an integer [1:30] specifiying which of the test subjects performs the action giving rise to the observations
+* "activity.name":  name of the activity that the subject is performing (Factor w/ 6 levels)

+* "tbodyacc.mean.x" "tbodyacc.mean.y" "tbodyacc.mean.z"
+	mean of the body acceleration in the 3 directions x,y,z

+* "tbodyacc.std.x" "tbodyacc.std.y" "tbodyacc.std.z"
+	standard deviations of the body acceleration in the 3 directions x,y,z

+* "tgravityacc.mean.x" "tgravityacc.mean.y" "tgravityacc.mean.z"
+	mean of the gravity acceleration in the 3 directions x,y,z

+* "tgravityacc.std.x" "tgravityacc.std.y" "tgravityacc.std.z"
+	standard deviations of the gravity acceleration in the 3 directions x,y,z

+* "tbodyaccjerk.mean.x" "tbodyaccjerk.mean.y" "tbodyaccjerk.mean.z"
+	mean of the body jerk in the 3 directions x,y,z

+* "tbodyaccjerk.std.x" "tbodyaccjerk.std.y" "tbodyaccjerk.std.z"
+	standard deviation of the body jerk in the 3 directions x,y,z

+* "tbodygyro.mean.x" "tbodygyro.mean.y" "tbodygyro.mean.z"
+	mean of the body angular momentum in the 3 directions x,y,z

+* "tbodygyro.std.x" "tbodygyro.std.y" "tbodygyro.std.z"
+	standard deviation of the body angular momentum in the 3 directions x,y,z

+* "tbodygyrojerk.mean.x" "tbodygyrojerk.mean.y" "tbodygyrojerk.mean.z"
+	mean of the body angular jerk in the 3 directions x,y,z

+* "tbodygyrojerk.std.x" "tbodygyrojerk.std.y" "tbodygyrojerk.std.z"
+	standard deviation of the body angular jerk in the 3 directions x,y,z

+* "tbodyaccmag.mean": mean of the magnitude of the body acceleration
+* "tbodyaccmag.std": standard deviation of the magnitude of the body acceleration

+* "tgravityaccmag.mean": mean of the magnitude of the gravity acceleration
+* "tgravityaccmag.std": standard deviation of the magnitude of the gravity acceleration

+* "tbodyaccjerkmag.mean": mean of the magnitude of the body jerk
+* "tbodyaccjerkmag.std": standard deviation of the magnitude of the body jerk

+* "tbodygyromag.mean": mean of the magnitude of the angular momentum
+* "tbodygyromag.std": standard deviation of the magnitude of the angular momentum

+* "tbodygyrojerkmag.mean": mean of the magnitude of the angular jerk
+* "tbodygyrojerkmag.std": standard deviation of the magnitude of the angular jerk

+* The remaining variables correspond to the previous ones, to which has been applied a Fast Fourier Transform:

 "fbodyacc.mean.x"
 "fbodyacc.mean.y"